| | | | | |

 service by gay men and lesbians.

-The first question is whether lesbians and gay men are inherently unfit for service.
+| Gay Men and Lesbians Are Not Unfit To Serve | The first question is whether lesbians and gay men are inherently unfit for service.
 In the current debate, some consensus seems to have been reached that gay people are just as competent, just as dedicated, and just as patriotic as their heterosexual counterparts.
 However, questions still are raised concerning whether the presence of openly gay military personnel would create a heightened risk for sexual harassment, favoritism, or fraternization.
 Obviously, data are not available to address these questions directly because the current policy has made collection of such data impossible in the military.
 However, based on research conducted with civilians, as well as reports from quasi-military organizations in the United States (such as police and fire departments) and the armed forces of other countries, there is no reason to expect that gay men and lesbians would be any more likely than heterosexuals to engage in sexual harassment or other prohibited conduct.
 We know that a homosexual orientation is not associated with impaired psychological functioning; it is not in any way a mental illness.
 In addition, there is no valid scientific evidence to indicate that gay men and lesbians are less able than heterosexuals to control their sexual or romantic urges, to refrain from the abuse of power, to obey rules and laws, to interact effectively with others, or to exercise good judgment in handling authority.
 It is important to recognize that homosexuals are the targets of considerable prejudice and stigma in the United States today.
 Consequently, much popular discussion about homosexuality is filled with falsehoods and myths.
 Often these myths are couched in pseudo-scientific jargon and statistics.
 I am informed that you heard many assertions and statistics yesterday concerning homosexuality: that gay people are child molesters, that they prey on heterosexuals, that they are obsessed with sex.
 Speaking as a scientist who has worked in this area for more than 15 years, I want to advise you that those statements and the statistics offered to support them are not scientifically valid.
 Indeed, the vast weight of legitimate scientific research shows that they are simply wrong.

 I will be happy to answer any specific questions that